dometdemont/DO288-apps/nodejs-helloworld/README.md

 7. [OpenStack deployment help](#OpenStackHelp)

 This tool builds and run an installer deploying user defined HPE5G resources on OpenShift clusters.
-It can also deploy on OpenStack an OpenShift cluster including HPE5G resources and/or additional instances.
+It can also deploy an OpenShift cluster including HPE5G resources and/or additional instances.
 It operates in two modes: interactive or headless.

-For the interactive mode, open the [hpe5g.html](hpe5g.html) file in a browser.
+For the interactive mode, open the [index.html](index.html) file in a browser.
 From this interface, once the application is defined as a set of resources, the user can build either:
 - an installer invokable from a bash console, or
-- an OpenShift hpe5gApp application, deployable using the hpe5g operator
+- an OpenShift application template

 Click the Help buttons in the user interface for more information.